IIT-EnergySystemModels/openTEPES/doc/rst/Download.rst

 The `CBC solver <https://github.com/coin-or/Cbc>`_ is our recommendation if you want a free and open-source solver.
 For Windows users, the effective way to install the CBC solver is downloading the binaries from this `site <https://www.coin-or.org/download/binary/Cbc/>`_, copy and paste the *cbc.exe* file to the PATH that is the "bin" directory of the Anaconda or Miniconda environment.
 It can be installed using: ``conda install -c conda-forge coincbc``.

-Gurobi

-Another recommendation is the use of `Gurobi solver <https://www.gurobi.com/>`_.
-However, it is commercial solver but most powerful than GLPK and CBC for large-scale problems.
-As a commercial solver it needs a license that is free of charge for academic usage by signing up in `Gurobi webpage <https://pages.gurobi.com/registration/>`_.
-It can be installed using: ``conda install -c gurobi gurobi`` and then ask for an academic or commercial license.
-Activate the license in your computer using the ``grbgetkey`` command (you need to be in the university domain if you are installing an academic license).

 Mosek

 Another alternative is the `Mosek solver <https://www.mosek.com/>`_.
 Note that it is a commercial solver and you need a license for it.
 Mosek is a good alternative to deal with QPs, SOCPs, and SDPs problems.
 You only need to use ``conda install -c mosek mosek`` for installation and request a license (academic or commercial).
 To request the academic one, you can request `here <https://www.mosek.com/products/academic-licenses/>`_.
 Moreover, Mosek brings a `license guide <https://docs.mosek.com/9.2/licensing/index.html>`_.
 But if you are request an academic license, you will receive the license by email, and you only need to locate it in the following path ``C:\Users\(your user)\mosek`` in your computer.

-HiGHS

-The `HiGHS solver <https://github.com/ERGO-Code/HiGHS>`_ can also be used.
-For Windows users, the way to install the HiGHS solver is downloading the binaries from this `website <https://github.com/JuliaBinaryWrappers/HiGHSstatic_jll.jl/releases>`_, copy and paste the *highs.exe* file to the Python folder of the Anaconda or Miniconda environment.
-This solver is activated by calling the openTEPES model with the solver name 'appsi_highs'.

 GAMS